mdnghtsun/RootAndReason/content/posts/iterator-trap-python-for-vs-while.md

         i = 0  # does nothing because i gets its value from the iterator created by range(10) (0, 1, 2, 3, ...)
 ```

-It is possible to mimic a C-style `for` loop in Python though it appears unpythonic:
+Note: It is possible to mimic a C-style `for` loop in Python though its rather unpythonic:

 ```python
 from itertools import count